 Giddy-Up Group Fun

 For others, pleasure is found in experiences enjoyed as a group.
-Pony trekking can be an ideal activity for a group and is a great way to get out into the Lake District countryside to see the views and landscapes that the region is famous for.
-A guided hack could take you to the heights of ‘Garburn Pass’ in the secluded Kentmere Valley, on a tour through the historic Troutbeck village, paddling on the shores of Wast Water taking in ‘Britain’s best view’ or trekking on open fells with views onto Ullswater.
+Pony trekking can be an ideal activity for a group and is a great way to get out into the Lake District countryside.
+A guided hack could take you to the heights of ‘Garburn Pass’ in the secluded Kentmere Valley.
+Or on a tour through the historic Troutbeck village, paddling on the shores of Wast Water taking in ‘Britain’s best view’.
+Or even trekking on open fells with views onto Ullswater.

 Park Foot Pony Trekking on Ullswater, in the North Lakes, is ideal for all the family (over 5 year olds) to turn up without any experience or kit and enjoy a go on some beautiful, friendly pony’s, heading straight onto the fells to enjoy superb views looking down on Ullswater.

 Lakeland Pony Treks on Windermere, is a family riding centre based in the heart of the Lakes, only 2 miles form Windermere.

 Fancy having a go on your very own Black Beauty or perhaps ‘Joey’ the War Horse?
 Experienced riders are invited to enjoy riding a stunning Friesian horse with Black Horses, based in Cartmel, on Cumbria’s south coast.
 Enjoy a quiet hack through the historic village of Cartmel, or take in the views across Cartmel valley and Morecambe Bay from the top of Hampsfell or perhaps you’d fancy a faster beach ride.